El Cajon Mountain: Geography

 The summit of El Cajon Mountain is at 3,677 ft.
-The mountain is almost completely surrounded by private property and an Indian reservation, but the mountain itself is mostly within the Cleveland National Forest or the County of San Diego's El Capitan Open Space Preserve.
+The mountain is almost completely surrounded by private property and an Indian reservation, but the mountain itself is mostly within the Cleveland National Forest or the County of San Diego's El Capitan County Preserve.
+The El Capitan County Preserve consists of 2,619 acres of open space with 11 miles of trail, and also includes three unused mine shafts.